 I realized in speaking with Matt that the Whisker Seeker catfish lures were something he used, he was passionate about them and how well they worked and truly believed in the product.
 I knew him well enough at that point that it caught my attention.

-Catfish have very sophisticated senses so it only makes sense that there’s some baits and techniques that can be used to capitalize on that and catch more fish.
+Catfish have very sophisticated senses so it only makes sense that there are some baits and techniques that can be used to capitalize on that and catch more fish.

-We all have tendency to be a little closed minded at times as we get more experienced and start catching fish.
-I’ve really tried to change this myself the past couple of years and am “thinking outside the box” more in my approach, tackle and techniques.
+We all have a tendency to be a little closed-minded at times as we get more experienced and start catching fish.
+I’ve really tried to change this myself the past couple of years and am “thinking outside the box” more in my approach, tackle, and techniques.

 Then I started hearing some stories from some tournament anglers about the Whisker Seekers, that got the gears turning.